analoghan/TourneyControl/README.md

   - Edit timezone for active tournaments
   - View all tournaments with status badges
   - Start/End/Restart/Delete tournaments with status-based controls
+  - **End Tournament**: Automatically ends all in-progress rings and closes their sessions
+  - **Restart Tournament**: Clears all ring timing to reset for new sessions
   - New rings default to "Open" status when created or added
   - Clear labels for Ring Count and Timezone in both creation and edit modes
+  - **Generate Reports**: CSV export with complete session/packet data

 - **Active Tournament Display**:
   - Tournament selector dropdown